tjd1234/decaboard/python/problemset1/README.md

 put the window, e.g. `decaboard.run_board(angleIt, 1400, 200)` opens the window
 in the right side of the screen, near the top.

-You can put all your answers into [start.py](start.py), naming them like `angleIt1`, `angleIt2`, etc. Then pass the function you want to use to `decaboard.run_board`.
+You can put all your answers into [start.py](start.py), naming them `angleIt1`, `angleIt2`, etc. Then pass the function you want to use to `decaboard.run_board`.

 ## Problem 1